Save America (book)

 Save America is a book by Donald Trump, the 45th and 47th president of the United States.
 The book was published through Winning Team Publishing on September 3, 2024, prior to Trump winning that year's presidential election.

 Synopsis

 The book contains photographs from Trump's time in office as the 45th President as well as his campaign trail.
 The images are accompanied by quotes, captions describing the photo, and some plans for his then potential upcoming presidency.
 Figures of discussion include Mark Zuckerberg, who Trump stated was guilty of election fraud against him in 2020 and that Zuckerberg would be arrested if this was repeated with the 2024 elections.
-Other figures included Canadian Prime Minister Justin Trudeau and his mother Margaret Trudeau, North Korean dictator Kim Jong Un, and American politician Adam Kinzinger.
+Other figures included Canadian Prime Minister Justin Trudeau and his mother Margaret, North Korean dictator Kim Jong Un, and American politician Adam Kinzinger.

 The book's cover features a photograph of Trump raising his fist after an assassination attempt was made against him in Pennsylvania on July 13, 2024.